-- 1. The allowable width, height and weight of trucks and trailers operating in Illinois is based on uniform standards but can vary by road system if restrictions are posted.
+- The allowable width, height, and weight of trucks and trailers operating in Illinois is based on uniform standards but can vary by road system if restrictions are posted.
 Allowable lengths vary. - 2.
-Federal bridge formula allows 20,000 pounds per single axle, 34,000 pounds per tandem axle, and 80,000 pounds maximum Gross Vehicle Weight (GVW). - 3.
-The number of axels and their spacing determines the allowable gross weight. - 4.
-Width limit is 102 inches on all roads unless a narrower restriction is posted. - 5.
-Length (semi) - a.
+Federal bridge formula allows 20,000 pounds per single axle, 34,000 pounds per tandem axle, and 80,000 pounds maximum Gross Vehicle Weight (GVW). - The number of axles and their spacing determines the allowable gross weight. - Width limit is 102 inches on all roads unless a narrower restriction is posted.

+5. Length (semi)

+- a.
 Class I routes: overall unlimited; trailer 53'. - b.
 Class II: overall 65'; trailer 53'. - c.
-Other Local Roads: overall 65'; trailer 53'. - 6.
-A tandem axel is defined as any two or more single axles whose centers are more than 40 inches and not more than 96 inches apart (on-centers). - 7.
+Other Local Roads: overall 65'; trailer 53'. - A tandem axle is defined as any two or more single axles whose centers are more than 40 inches and not more than 96 inches apart (on-centers). - 7.
 The registered (licensed) weight of the vehicle also imposes an enforceable weight restriction.

-For information on the allowable dimension and weight of trucks and trailers operating on state and local roads in Illinois, check the IDOT website at https://idot.illinois.gov/Assets/uploads/ files/Doing-Business/Laws-&-Rules/Highways/Size%20and%20 Weight%20Bklt%202020%20online.pdf
+For information on the allowable dimension and weight of trucks and trailers operating on state and local roads in Illinois, check the IDOT website at idot.illinois.gov/doing-business/permits/oversize-and-overweight-permits/legal-weights-and-dimensions.html